-Effluent discharge was sampled from the Effluent Storage Tank monthly and from the Petrol Interceptor(s) bi-monthly as stipulated in the operation phase discharge licence.
-The results of the discharge samples from the Effluent Storage Tank are recorded in Table 4.6 and the results from the Petrol Interceptors are recorded in Table 4.7 and Table 4.8.
+Effluent discharge was sampled from the outlet chamber of the Effluent Storage Tank monthly and from the Petrol Interceptor(s) bi-monthly as stipulated in the operation phase discharge licence.
+The results of the discharge samples from the outlet chamber of the Effluent Storage Tank are recorded in Table 4.7 and the results from the Petrol Interceptors are recorded in Tables 4.8 - 4.9.